Fighting For Justice In The Workplace Since 1955

 What is the ‘color of law’?

 The Civil Rights Act uses the expression “color of law.”
-“Color of law” simply means that the person is using authority given to him or her by a local, state or federal government agency.
+“Color of law” means that the person uses authority given to him or her by a local, state, or federal government agency.

 Examples of civil rights violations in the workplace